Berghem

 Berghem (older spelling: Berchem) is a town in the Dutch municipality of Oss.
 It is located about 4 km northeast of Oss itself.

 History

 The village was first mentioned in 1286 as Berchem, and means "settlement on a hill".

-The Catholic St Willibrordus Church has been built between 1900 and 1903 adjacent to a 15th century tower.
-The medieval was replaced in 1858, but burnt down in 1895.
+The Catholic St Willibrordus Church has been built between 1900 and 1903 adjacent to a 15th-century tower.
+The medieval structure was replaced in 1858, but burnt down in 1895.

 Berghem was home to 1,906 people in 1804.

 Until 1994, Berghem was a separate municipality, when it was merged into Oss.